NatWeiss/RapidGame/README.md

 	rapidgame prebuild

-When the command is finished, you'll have a directory (`~/Library/Developer/RapidGame` on Macs) with include files, java files, make files, Javascript bindings and library files for iOS, Mac and Android in Debug and Release mode for all available architectures.
+When the command is finished, you'll have a directory (`~/Library/Developer/RapidGame` on Mac and `C:\Users\[USERNAME]\AppData\Roaming\npm\node_modules\rapidgame` on Windows) with include files, java files, make files, Javascript bindings and library files for iOS, Mac and Android in Debug and Release mode for all available architectures.

 Development Platforms